You can manually create a PySpark DataFrame using

-- Create PySpark DataFrame from array of data
+- Create DataFrame from the list of data

 columns = ["language","users_count"] data = [("Java", "20000"), ("Python", "100000"), ("Scala", "3000")]

-One easy way to create PySpark DataFrame is from an existing RDD. first, let’s create an RDD from a collection Seq by calling parallelize() function from SparkContext .
-We would need this “rdd” object for all our examples below.
+One easy way to manually create PySpark DataFrame is from an existing RDD. first, let’s create a Spark RDD from a collection List by calling parallelize() function from SparkContext .
+We would need this rdd object for all our examples below.

 spark = SparkSession.builder.appName('SparkByExamples.com').getOrCreate() rdd = spark.sparkContext.parallelize(data)